 The unfortunate thing about this organization is that it may require an unreasonably large number of conversion factors.
 The table example shows 4 units of measure and requires 16 conversion factors.
-This is not so bad, but it gets worse with more units.
-For example, 10 units require 100 conversion factors, whereas 25 units require 625 conversion factors!
+This

 To avoid needing so many conversion factors, the IBM TRIRIGA Application Platform uses a different organization that requires only one column of the matrix.
 The unit of measure that corresponds to the matrix column we choose to use is called the base UOM.